altruios/namshubettulpa/public/namshubettuple/interludes.md

 mn:AT
 }
 {
-~Al-tok's body jerked as it took hold.~
+~Al-tok's body jerked as it took hold~
 *Al-tok reached upward, bound by leather cuffs tied to metal bars reaching to his sides* 'Frail arms'
 *He lowered his arms - then sat up as far as his neck-cuff would allow* *Craning his neck he saw a mirror - his own shaven head* 'Sight is a wonder, but only in the front... so much better just to know things.'
 ~He heard a door open, the hinged squeaked~
-'A creak cascading down by a function (9001/27003th, 40010/8002th, 17/35th)' ~He very much liked hearing~
+'A creak cascading down by a function (9227/27799th, 9181/18119th, 74047/47777th)' ~He very much liked hearing~
-~He was physical finally, with some new notable advantages.~ 'Raised privileges.'
+~He was physical finally, with some new notable advantages~ 'Raised privileges.'
 "RG::Hello, my name is Robert, Robert Glass"
-~Al-tok examined him.~
+~Al-tok examined him~
 'A strapping lad in his 30s., What a fitting name.
 Yes: this WAS Robert Glass.
 Al-tok knew him, from the edges of his dreams' "AT::A..."
-*Al-tok gasped, then coughed.*
+*Al-tok gasped, then coughed*
 ~He tried again~
 *He worked the words slowly - stretching his mouth* ~Forcing his voice to work - it came out shallow~